Paternity in Florida

 However, establishing paternity is only part of the solution.
 Generally, the establishment of paternity is a prerequisite to other relief you may be seeking, child support, time-sharing or parental rights.
 The view from the mother’s side of the case is different from the father’ side of the case.
 Please see the following for particulars note on each view.

-Trust an Experienced Divorce Attorney/Divorce Lawyer to handle your Paternity and Child Custody Case
+Trust an Experienced Family Law Attorney to Handle Your Paternity and Child Custody Case.

 Florida Law on paternity is not easy and has difficult rules and procedures.
 Do not do it alone.
 I always offer a free consultation.
 There is no better way than sitting down face-to-face with me to learn what your rights are and to get what you deserve.
 If you are reading this I am sure you know someone, a friend or family member, that has a horror story regarding their own experience.
 That is why you should always consult an attorney that practices Divorces and Family Law and nothing else.
 Someone like me.
 I do not practice criminal law or elder law, or many other types of law.
 I am Florida Divorce and Family Law attorney that understands the laws completely, because I handle family law matters on a regular basis.
 I will always listen compassionately and attentively to your needs and concerns and provide you with the best advice for your particular case.